agordon/compute/examples.md

 ### Number of isoforms per gene

 The gene identifiers are in column 13, the transcript identifiers are in column 2.
-To count how many isoforms each gene has, use `calc` to group by column 13, and for each group, count the values in column 2 (use `-s` to automatically sort the input file):
+To count how many isoforms each gene has, use `compute` to group by column 13, and for each group, count the values in column 2 (use `-s` to automatically sort the input file):

-    $ calc -s -g 13 count 2 < genes.txt
+    $ compute -s -g 13 count 2 < genes.txt
     ABCC1   1
     ABCC10  2
     ABCC11  3